 - The natural conditions for malaria transmission occur on 51.6% of Georgian territory. - 80% of Georgian territories are populated, and 93% of Georgian population lives on these territories. - Since 2005 to date 136 malaria foci were recovered in Georgia. - From 2013, no local (endemic) cases of malaria was recorded in Georgia.
-Since 2016, the surveillance system has identified 32 suspicious cases, of which 11 cases have been confirmed (all of them were imported from the endemic countries). - In 2017, totally 9 000 000 m2 outdoor and indoor territory was processed for vector control by Ministry of Agriculture and Ministry of Labour Health and Social Affairs.
+Since 2016, the surveillance system has identified more than 30 imported cases from the endemic countries. - Every year more than 10 000 000 m outdoor and indoor territory was processed for vector control by Ministry of Agriculture and Ministry of internally displaced persons from the occupied territories, Labour Health and Social Affairs.

-Risk Areas in Georgia
+\ Risk Areas in Georgia

-Distribution of autochthonous malaria cases by years
+\ Distribution of autochthonous malaria cases by years

-In order to support elimination of diseases, it is necessary to have strong episurveillance and sustainable laboratory system.
+In order to support elimination of diseases, it is necessary to have strong surveillance and sustainable laboratory system.
 Polio and Measles/Rubella laboratories at Lugar Center are accredited by WHO.